looking down a long stretch of road

 There are two types of people: those who like their road trips to be meticulously planned and those who like the spontaneity of hitting the road and seeing what happens.
 If you fall into the former category, this section is for you.
 By planning ahead and setting your course, as it were, you can often add a little extra fun to your itinerary.

 On the more practical side, it’s always a good idea to get an idea of where your drive will take you.
 For example, while snow is rarely a concern in summer, you probably want to know what arteries you can take to avoid issues (construction, storms, etc.) along the way if need be.
 If you’re like me, you’ll also want to look for options that avoid tolls without taking you too far out of the way.
-On that note, you’ll also want to have some small bills and change at the ready just in case.=
+On that note, you’ll also want to have some small bills and change at the ready just in case.
+Or, if you find yourself taking similar routes or visiting the same state over and over again, you may want to look into getting whatever road pass they offer.
+That’s why we have a Florida SunPass despite living several states away.

 Check Up on Your Vehicle